ndran/docker-php74-fpm-nginx-mariadb/README.md

 - Volumes are your persistent data, you will not lose them on shutdowns, only if you prune the volume
 - Mount your local code to the volume so that you can make changes from your local machine

+### Docker-compose.yml

+- This file defines the build process.
+If your setup requires a custom image, create a seperate Dockerfile so that you can include your neccessary build steps there.
+- The image, if built from a Dockerfile will need to one you create, use your own username/new-image-name as a general naming convention
+- Be sure to update the php74 image name

 ## Helpful Commands